hoangduytran/blender-manual/manual/editors/3dview/display/gizmo.rst

    :Header:    |gizmo-icon| :menuselection:`Gizmos`

 Clicking the icon toggles all gizmos in the 3D Viewport.
-The dropdown button displays a popover with more detailed settings, which are described below.
+The drop-down button displays a popover with more detailed settings, which are described below.